Legal

 Data Processing Addendum

-This Data Processing Addendum (“DPA”) forms part of the Terms and Conditions (“Agreement”) between AltaCoda LLC, a Delaware limited liability company with its principal place of business at 1111 Broadway, Oakland, CA 94607 (“Processor,” “we,” “us,” or “our”), and the entity agreeing to the Agreement (“Controller,” “you,” or “your”), collectively referred to as the “Parties.”
+SendOps is a software product operated by AltaCoda LLC (“AltaCoda”), a Delaware limited liability company with its principal place of business at 1111 Broadway, Oakland, CA 94607.
+This Data Processing Addendum (“DPA”) forms part of the Terms and Conditions (“Agreement”) between AltaCoda (“Processor,” “we,” “us,” or “our”) and the entity agreeing to the Agreement (“Controller,” “you,” or “your”), collectively referred to as the “Parties.”

 This DPA applies to the extent that we process Personal Data on your behalf in connection with the provision of the SendOps platform (the “Service”), as described in the Agreement.